-- 3.3 The North East of England Plan Regional Spatial Strategy to 2021 (RSS) replaces Regional Planning Guidance 1 and the Tees Valley Structure Plan.
+- 3.3 The emerging Regional Spatial Strategy (RSS) for the North East will replace Regional Planning Guidance 1 and the Tees Valley Structure Plan.
 In line with the Government's priorities of sustainable development, the regional strategy focuses on urban renaissance and sustainable solutions to transport problems.
 The main thrust of RSS emphasises the need to maximise the major assets and opportunities available in the Northeast, and to regenerate those areas affected by social, economic and environmental problems.
 RSS provides the spatial context for the delivery of other regional strategies, in particular the Regional Economic Strategy, Regional Housing Strategy and the Integrated Regional Framework.
-The Regional Transport Strategy is integrated within the RSS. - 3.4 The Core Strategy has been prepared in accordance with the North East of England Plan Regional Spatial Strategy to 2021, July 2008.
+The Regional Transport Strategy is integrated within the RSS. - 3.4 The Core Strategy has been prepared in accordance with the North East of England Regional Spatial Strategy July 2008.